Last Updated: August 2019

 Mr. Roy K. Allen '63

-Mr. Allen is CEO and acting chairman of Buckeye Corrugated, Inc. and is involved with several other Akron-area businesses at the executive level.
-Other roles include chairman of Thermo-Rite Manufacturing, the primary distributor of the Green Egg in the Ohio/Michigan/Illinois area.
-A member of Phi Kappa Alpha fraternity, Allen played on football and baseball teams.
+Mr. Allen is retired CEO and chairman of Buckeye Corrugated.
+He owns Thermo-Rite Manufacturing, as well as Star-Fire Distributing, both located in Akron, Ohio.
+A member of Phi Kappa Alpha fraternity, Mr. Allen played football and baseball at Wittenberg.
 As an alumnus, he has been an active volunteer for Wittenberg’s Office of Advancement.
-In 1991, Mr. Allen was named to Wittenberg’s Athletics Hall of Honor.
-His wife Karin is a 1964 graduate, his son Scott is a 1991 graduate, and his grandson, Dane Jansen, is currently a member of Wittenberg’s men’s lacrosse team.
+In 1991, Mr. Allen was inducted into Wittenberg’s Athletics Hall of Honor.
+He is married to Karin Anderson Allen ’64, and together they are a proud third-generation Wittenberg family.

 Mr. David E. Baines '69